jv699/disableBDPROCHOT/README.md

 For me, BD PROCHOT triggered on boot when I replaced one of the batteries in my Thinkpad T470s with an aftermarket battery.
 This made the computer unusable when on battery power.

 Please keep in mind BD PROCHOT <b><i>is</i></b> a safety measure designed to prevent damage to your computer.
-Modern computers are typically very safe from this kind of overheating, I take no responsibility for possible damage caused to your computer.
+While modern computers are typically very safe from this kind of overheating, I take no responsibility for possible damage caused to your computer.
 I reccomend installing a monitoring tool to keep an eye on your thermals.
 I use the [Vitals](https://extensions.gnome.org/extension/1460/vitals/) GNOME Extension, and have had no issues with my thermals.

 ## Steps